CerealSurya/R6-Stats-tracker-discontinued-/README.md

 ###### Note:
 -Only works with PC players

+-Just run the python file, and it will automatically get the stats

 -Must Extract all the zip files before running

 -You need to put your Ubisoft credentials in the js file